Plans are coming into clearer focus for two gaming concepts that plan to use old buildings near Atlanta BeltLine trails in creative new ways.

 Elsewhere will be two indoor bars, two patios, a lower-level “vintage gaming room” with games such board, table, dice, and card games, plus a dance floor and “floating suspended DJ booth,” according to Painted Hospitality.

-A fresh look at how Painted Park's under-construction tunnel component will look and function.
+How Painted Park's tunnel component was designed to look and function, per an early rendering.
 Painted Hospitality/W. Jay George Design

-Plans for the expanded Eastside Trail-fronting side of the Painted Park concept, previously Parish restaurant in Inman Park.
+Plans for the expanded Eastside Trail-fronting side of the Painted Park concept.
 Painted Hospitality/W. Jay George Design

 Painted Park’s menu will specialize in “classic and nostalgic bar fare” with small plates, salads and bowls, sandwiches, a house-cut frites section, and a category devoted to “baskets,” per project leaders.